 As a significant cause of death, healthcare-associated infections (HAI) are a critical challenge to public health in the United States.
-At any given time, about 1 in 20 patients have an infection while receiving care in U.S. hospitals.
+At any given time, about 1 in 25 patients has an infection while receiving care in U.S. hospitals.
 These infections result in up to $33 billion in excess medical costs every year.

 HAI Legislative Tracking